Here’s a look at the life of retired baseball player Barry Bonds, holder of Major League Baseball’s all-time home run record.

 March 22, 2011 - Gary Anderson, Bonds’ personal trainer, is found in civil contempt and taken into custody when he refuses to take the stand to answer questions about Bonds’ steroid use.

 April 13, 2011 - Bonds is convicted of one count of obstruction of justice.
 A mistrial is declared on three counts of perjury after jurors report they can’t reach an agreement.

-June 15, 2011 - Attorneys for Bonds file appeal motions to overturn his conviction, in U.S. District Court in San Francisco, California.
+June 15, 2011 - Attorneys for Bonds file appeal motions to overturn his conviction, in US District Court in San Francisco.

-June 23, 2011 - U.S. District Court judge Susan Illston grants the prosecution's request to delay sentencing while they decide if they will retry Bonds on perjury charges.
+June 23, 2011 - US District Court Judge Susan Illston grants the prosecution’s request to delay sentencing while it decides to retry Bonds on perjury charges.

 August 26, 2011 - A judge rejects Bonds’ bid to dismiss his conviction for obstruction of justice.